Interest Rates Are Forcing Discipline Back Into Australian Small Caps

 Thermal coal markets reflect a related dynamic.
 Supply constraints in key exporting regions, combined with elevated LNG pricing, have supported demand for alternative energy sources.

-New Hope Corporation (ASX: NHC) is positioned within this environment, with exposure to seaborne coal markets that continue to reflect tight supply conditions.
-When LNG availability is constrained or pricing increases, power generation shifts toward thermal coal, reinforcing demand.
+New Hope Corporation (ASX: NHC) carries exposure to seaborne coal markets that continue to reflect tight supply conditions.
+When LNG availability is constrained or pricing rises, power generation shifts toward thermal coal, reinforcing demand through direct substitution.

 This relationship has been observed during prior periods of energy market disruption.
 Historical pricing shows how LNG spikes have led to increased thermal coal demand through substitution in power generation.